maikelthedev/fedigrindr/README.md

 # Where am I on this idea?

+UPDATE 14th of August 2023 and tldr: I'm learning Elixir, I'm focused on the backend and how things would operate between servers and users.
+One of the many things I hate from grindr is how it, by design, loses messages.

 Right now just dumping random thoughts on this while trying to get a requirements document somewhere that coudl allow me to organise my thoughts on something I could convert into Agile user stories.

 I'm compiling random ideas so far using the tag #fedigrindr in my [fediverse account](https://blahaj.zone/tags/fedigrindr) (publically accesible toots) in Blahaj.zone